pkraikhun/tswd-portfolio-pkraikhu/README.md

 # What I hope to learn

+I hope to learn from the class:
 - Tools that will help me transform, visualize and uncover the insights of the data
 - Make visualization that best benefits my audiences
 - Provide and take constructive feedback and critiques

+After graduating, I plan to return to my previous employer, where I will work as a data analyst in the value chain optimization department.
+This role entails communication with a diverse range of stakeholders, including governmental and private companies.
+With the skills I have acquired from this class, I will be proficient in creating suitable visualizations and crafting compelling narratives to persuade decision-makers and engage all stakeholders effectively.